What is an exploit developer?

 Exploit developer certification

-Offsec offers several courses and certifications for exploit developers of varying skill levels.
+OffSec offers several courses and certifications for exploit developers of varying skill levels.

 Starting with EXP-301: Windows User Mode Exploit Development, this fundamental course teaches learners the basics of modern exploit development.
 Despite being a fundamental course, it relies on substantial knowledge of assembly and low-level programming.
 It begins with basic buffer overflow attacks and builds into learning the skills needed to crack the critical security mitigations protecting enterprises.
 Learners who complete the course and pass the 48-hour exam earn the OffSec Exploit Developer (OSED) certification.
 Learners will learn the fundamentals of reverse engineering, how to create custom exploits, develop the skills to bypass security mitigations, write handmade Windows shellcode, and adapt older techniques to more modern versions of Windows.

-Register to earn an OSEESample exploit developer job description
+- Register to earn an OSMR

-Key Duties
+Key duties

 - Perform detailed security assessments and penetration tests on various software, networks, and systems to identify vulnerabilities.